jzorjnz/mbed-js-st-serial-interface/README.md

 * Run JavaScript program in real-time

-To run the program, press Ctrl+R. This will execute the JS program and will display the output at serial terminal.
+To run the program, press `Ctrl+R`.
+This will execute the JS program and will display the output at serial terminal.

 * Flash JavaScript program to ROM

 You can also flash the program currently being written using [mbed-js-manager](https://github.com/syed-zeeshan/mbed-js-manager) library.
-To flash the code, use Ctrl+F key to flash the code to ROM memory of the device.
+To flash the code, use `Ctrl+F` key to flash the code to ROM memory of the device.